-Student: Complete this Social Work 595R Directed Readings Agreement with the Social Work faculty member overseeing the completion of this course.
-Both student and SW faculty member need to sign the form.
-Submit the completed form to the Social Work office for Director's signature.
-Student will be notified of registration details and given the Permission to Add code after all three signatures are obtained.
-BYU ID: Phone Number: Email Address: The above-named student will be taking Soc W 595R Directed Readings during semester for credit hours (variable credit: 1 to 3 hours).
-Select one or more directed activities below and give a brief description and details of what you plan to do: 2 Readings (one credit hour = 1,000 pages) - list specific readings b.
+2. Course.
+Submit Both student and SW faculty the completed form to the So member ne cial Work of fice for Director's signature. orene e a la Frenc will be notified of registration given the Permission to Add code after: ues are obtained. right of the state of an Action ress: n of the last imber D ate: #2 1.
+The al The second second g Soc W 595R Directed Reading dit: 1 to 3 hours). during semester for 2.
+Select one or more directed ac tivities b elow and give a brief description and details of what you plan to do: a .
+Readings (one credit hour = 1, 000 pages) - list specific r eading s b.
 Additional Research c.
 Conference d.
-Other The grading for this student in this class will be letter grade or pass/fail (circle one) Determine grading scale with faculty member and explain here: This course must be completed by the last day of class of the semester noted in #1 above.
-Signatures: Director Student Faculty Member NOTE TO STUDENTS AND FACULTY: Only 3 credit hours of Soc W 595R will be allowed to count toward graduation requirements.
-For Office Use Only: ☐ Notify Student of Add Code ☐ Scan Copy to Student and Faculty ☐ Build Section Charlene: File until Grades Posted Completion to Student File ☐ Nanci: ADV08 Prog. of Study \Fhssfile10.Byu.Edu\Share\Socialwork\Department\Curriculum\Classes\595R\Soc W 595R Directed Readings Agreement.Docx 11/2015 Updated
+Other 4.
+The gr rading for this student in this class s will be letter grade or pass/fail (circle one) D etermine grading scale with fr sculty memb er and explain here: enangsal hez 5.
+This c ourse must be complete d by the l ast day of class of the semester n oted in #1 al bove.
+Signa tures: Stude nt Fac ulty Member Directo r NOTE TO STUDE INTS AND FACULTY: Only y 3 credit ho nars of Soc W 595R will be allowed to co unt toward grad hation requirements.
+For Off fice Use On by: 0.0 Build S ESCHOLOR PRODUCTION Notify Student of Add Code Scan Copy to Student and Faculty Nanci: ADV08 Prog. of Study Charlene: File until Grades Posted Completion to Student File \\Fhssfile 10.Byu.Edu/Shares\Socialwork\D Department/Co infeulum/Classes\595R\Sec W 595R Directed Readings Agrees nent Docu Upd

-14. RESEARCH SEQUENCE
+16.RESEARCH SEQUENCE